 T-cells are critical in adaptive immunity, with unique surface receptors that allow T cells to sense and respond to diverse types of pathogenic organisms as well as for defense against unwanted target cells, such as emergent tumor cells.
 T-cell activation and proliferation is fundamental to regulating the effect and extent of the immune response, requiring dynamic models in order to understand T-cell biology in fighting infection or disease.

-The IncuCyte® live-cell analysis system has been used to evaluate key functions of T cells, including activation & clustering, antibody internalization assays, as well as evaluating complex co-culture models such immune cell killing and transendothelial migration assays.
+The Incucyte® Live-Cell Analysis System and iQue Advanced Flow Cytometry Platform can be used to evaluate and quantitate key functions of T cells, including activation and clustering, antibody internalization assays, chemotaxis, cytokine production, as well as the evaluation of complex co-culture models, such immune cell killing and transendothelial migration assays.

-Measure tumor cell death and proliferation (optional) in real time using IncuCyte immune cell killing assays.
-User-friendly IncuCyte® software enables direct image-based detection of apoptotic tumor cells (green objects, outlined in yellow) and real-time counting of live tumor cells (IncCyte® NucLight red labeled nuclei, outlined in blue).
+Measure tumor cell death and proliferation (optional) in real time using Incucyte immune cell killing assays.
+User-friendly Incucyte® software enables direct image-based detection of apoptotic tumor cells (green objects, outlined in yellow) and real-time counting of live tumor cells (Incucyte® NucLight red labeled nuclei, outlined in blue).
 Kinetic readouts reveal the time dependence of treatment effects.